-CNN Made Primetime Panels Popular.
-Chris Cuomo Hopes to Avoid Them
+CNN Tests New Primetime Play With Chris Cuomo Launch

 He got it.
 “I don’t need to sit there and listen to all of these outsized voices with competing banter,” Cuomo says during a recent interview.
 “I think there’s enough of it.”

 And so, CNN will make a new bid in what is perhaps cable news’ most heated fray.
 When CNN debuts “Cuomo Prime Time” at 9 p.m. on Monday, it will mark the network’s first major change to its primetime schedule since it swapped out Piers Morgan in 2014 for Don Lemon and a new line of documentary series.
-It will also represent a new effort to take on two of the most watched anchors in the field.
+It will also represent a new effort to take on two of the most watched hosts in the field.
 Cuomo’s new show will air directly against Fox News Channel’s “Hannity” and MSNBC’s “The Rachel Maddow Show.”
 The panel discussions will thrive elsewhere, says Jeff Zucker, president of CNN Worldwide., but “we don’t want this show to be like every other show or any other show.”

 Cuomo is taking on a more difficult task by eschewing the talking heads.
 The panels “have become predictable and tiresome, but there’s a safety in numbers with them,” says Mark Feldstein, chair of broadcast journalism at the University of Maryland.
 But “live, one-on-one interviews are a high wire balancing act: more interesting than panels if the guest and interviewer are good but deadly if they’re not.”